Yukti Kapoor

-Yukti Kapoor is an Indian actress who mainly works in Hindi television.
-She is best known for portraying Urmila in Star Plus's mythological series, Siya Ke Ram, Ragini Singh in &TV's drama series Agniphera and Karishma Singh in Sony Sab's comedy series Maddam Sir.
+Yukti Kapoor (born 18 May 1992) is an Indian actress who mainly works in Hindi television.
+She is best known for her roles in Siya Ke Ram, Agniphera and Maddam Sir.

 Personal life

-In April 2022, Kapoor stated that she is in a happy relationship.
+In April 2022, Kapoor stated that she was in a happy relationship.
+She has also spoken about maintaining a simple fitness routine that includes regular meals and yoga.

 Career

 Debut and breakthrough (2010-2018)

 Kapoor made her acting debut in 2010 with Nanhi Si Kali Meri Laadli where she was seen as Guddi.
 She subsequently appeared as Tanu Chauhan in Jhilmil Sitaaron Ka Aangan Hoga, Bittoo in Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara and Mayura Dunavati in Yeh Hai Mohabbatein in 2013.
 In the same year, she made her film debut with the Bhojpuri film Ka Ukhaad Leba where she played Mona Bai.

 In 2015, she made her Hindi film debut with Uvaa.
 Later in the same year, she landed her first major role in Star Plus's Siya Ke Ram, where she portrayed Urmila opposite Karan Suchak.

 In 2016, she played the role of Sudha Shekhwat in Balika Vadhu.

 In 2017, she played one of the protagonist Ragini Singh in Agnifera alongside Ankit Gera and Simran Kaur.